 Scholar Raise is a platform that aims to minimize student debt by empowering people to save for college the best possible way and that is a beautiful thing.

 Why A 529 College Savings Plan Beats A Savings Account

 As a parent who has always known that I want my kids to go to college, I wanted to start saving for college early.
 I struggled with just how to do that.
 First, I thought of a savings account for them.
 Then I found out that a 529 College Savings Plan beats a savings account hands down.
 A savings account can effect FAFSA eligibility and you don’t want to hurt their ability to qualify for Federal student aid.
 The 529 College Savings Plan is also superior because it offers tax-free earnings.

-My problem them became how to open a 529 College Savings Plan.
+My problem then became how to open a 529 College Savings Plan.
+I had so many questions.
 Did I need a financial planner?
-Did I have to be rich to start a 529?
+Did I have to be rich to start to make starting a 529 worth it?
+Furthermore, did I need to commit to a monthly amount?
 Did I have to be able to come up with a minimum amount to open the account?
-Did I need to commit to a monthly amount?
-I found the whole thing a bit overwhelming and finally I decided to go to my bank who had a partnership with a financial company so I made an appointment to see the financial advisor.
-He was very friendly and let me know that he would be happy to open a 529 College Savings Plan for me if I had a certain minimum amount to invest.
-Since I didn’t have the minimum amount he asked for, he suggested that I go online and check out my state’s 529 options.
+I found the whole thing a bit overwhelming.
+Finally, I met with a financial advisor who let me know that he would be happy to open a 529 College Savings Plan for me if I had a certain minimum amount to invest.
+Since I did not have the minimum he asked for, he suggested that I go online and check out my state’s 529 options.